 4. Genital herpes

-Genital herpes is a sexually-transmitted infection (STI) caused by the herpes simplex virus (HSV)—the same virus that can cause pesky cold sores around the mouth!
+Genital herpes is a sexually-transmitted infection (STI) caused by the herpes simplex virus (HSV) — the same virus that can cause cold sores around the mouth.
 As you may have learned in sex ed, herpes simplex can be spread through vaginal, oral, and anal sex.
 Common symptoms of genital herpes include tingling, burning, or itching around the genitals.

-If you are experiencing herpes symptoms, contact your doctor and make an appointment as soon as possible—fast treatment is essential for preventing any long term issues.
+If you are experiencing herpes symptoms, contact your doctor and make an appointment as soon as possible — prompt treatment is essential to prevent long-term complications.

 5. Genital warts